Assam Jobs : Tezpur University Recruitment 2025

 1. Qualified in CSIR/UGC NET (Incl.
 Assistant Professorship)/GATE or

-2. Qualified also in National Level Examination conducted by Govt. agencies such as DBT, ICAR, ICMR etc.
+2. Qualified also in National Level Examination conducted by Govt. agencies such as DST, DBT, DAE, DOS, DRDO, MoE, ICAR, ICMR, IIT, IISc, IISER, NISER etc. or Qualified in Category-II merit list of DBT-BET examination.

 How to apply :

-Interested candidates may send their application in prescribed format (enclosed as Annexure-I) along with detailed biodata also to Dr. Sunita Kushwah, Principal Investigator, Department of Molecular Biology and Biotechnology, Tezpur University via email to suku@tezu.ernet.in on or before 01/09/2025.
+Interested candidates may send their application in prescribed format (enclosed as Annexure-I) along with detailed biodata to Dr. Dhrubajyoti Haloi, Principal Investigator, Department of Applied Sciences, Tezpur University via email to djhaloi@tezu.ernet.in within 17th July 2025.

-Shortlisted candidates will altogether be invited via email for personal interview on a later date.
-Shortlisted candidates are required to appear before the interview board along with all original and self-attested photocopies of mark sheets, certificates from 10th standard onwards, caste certificate (if applicable), experience certificate (if any), certificate of NET/GATE or similar examination qualifications, any other testimonials, copy of recent signed Curriculum Vitae (CV) and duly filled in application in Annexure-I. Original documents of the candidates will be verified by the Selection Committee.
+Shortlisted candidates must appear before the interview board along with all original and self-attested photocopies of mark sheets, certificates from 10th standard onwards, caste certificate (if applicable), experience certificate (if any), certificate of NET/GATE or similar examination qualifications, any other testimonials, copy of recent signed Curriculum Vitae (CV) and duly filled in application in Annexure-I. Original documents of the candidates will be verified by the Selection Committee.

 Detailed Advertisement : Click Here